QPP’s Community Engagement and Consultation

 Queensland Positive People (QPP) is a peer-based organisation for people living with HIV that has existed since 1989.
 As a peer-based organisation, Queensland Positive People (QPP) has been built on individual, peer and community relationships.
 QPP values the centrality of the positive voice and the importance of the lived experience of HIV.

-DISCLAIMER: QPP will put best efforts to turn the major findings from the Community Engagement project into an appropriately funded service.
-Due to the funding climate for non-government organisations in Australia, QPP is not able to guarantee any outcomes beyond identifying the unmet needs of PLHIV in Queensland and proposed service model to meet the needs.
+DISCLAIMER: QPP will put best efforts to turn the major findings from any community engagement project into use within our services.
+Due to the funding climate for non-government organisations in Australia, QPP is not able to guarantee any outcomes beyond identifying the unmet needs of PLHIV in Queensland.

 What is QPP funded for?